 A-12 (ser.No.06932) in flight, 1960

-Announced a competition for the best car designed to replace the U-2.
-At the same time, not a cent was allocated for the design of new cars - companies developed cars at their own expense, hoping that all expenses would be reimbursed in the future.
-Among those represented were the Navy draft and the Boeing draft.
-Lockheed presented several projects for consideration: G2A - subsonic tailless with low ESR, CL-400 - supersonic with hydrogen-fueled engines, A-1 and A-2 - supersonic aircraft with ramjet or TRD-ramjet.
-The designation of the latter was decoded as "Archangel-1 (2)".
-In September, 1958 was most favored by the FISH project proposed by the Convair division of General Dymanics Corporation.
-The car was an unmanned reconnaissance vehicle launched from the projected high-speed version of the Hustler bomber - B-58B.
-However, after 2 a month, Lockheed is offering a new project for a high-speed scout under the designation A-3.
-At the end of November, Convair and Lockheed are being offered to create supersonic strategic reconnaissance aircraft with two using the powerful Pratt & Whitney J58 engines.
-The project was given the code mark GUSTO.
+A competition was announced for the best car to replace the U-2.
+At the same time, not a cent was allocated for the design of new machines - the companies developed the machines at their own expense, hoping that all costs would be compensated in the future.
+Among those presented were a Navy project and a Boeing project.
+Lockheed submitted several projects for consideration: G2A - subsonic tailless with low RCS, CL-400 - supersonic with hydrogen engines, A-1 and A-2 - supersonic aircraft with ramjet or turbojet-ramjet.
+The designation of the latter was deciphered as "Archangel-1 (2)".
+In September 1958, the FISH project proposed by the Convair division of General Dymanics Corporation received the greatest approval.
+The vehicle was an unmanned reconnaissance aircraft launched from the projected high-speed version of the Hustler bomber, the B-58B.
+However, after 2 months, Lockheed proposes a new high-speed reconnaissance project under the designation A-3.
+At the end of November, Convair and Lockheed are offered to create supersonic strategic reconnaissance aircraft using two powerful Pratt & Whitney J58 engines.
+The project was codenamed GUSTO.

 Preference was given to the project Lockheed.
 In addition to lower cost and better tactical and technical characteristics, the fact that the previous U-2 was created on time and without exceeding the budget played a significant role here.
 In addition, the Skunk Works unit's staff assurance provided complete secrecy.
 In total, Skunk Works developed 12 prototypes before the aircraft layout was approved - it was the last prototype that received the designation A-12.
 14 September 1958, the CIA entered into a contract with Lockheed to continue work on the A-12 aircraft.
 01.09.1959 million dollars was allocated for expenses between 01.01.1960 and 4,5.
 The project was given the code designation OXCART (“The ox cart”).
 26 January 1960 The CIA issued an order for X-NUMX aircraft A-12.
 The contract amount was almost 12 million.